California OKs autonomous car testing without backup drivers

+The change will be a big step toward getting autonomous vehicles to dealerships and onto the streets in that state, where companies such as Tesla and Waymo are leading the way.

-LOS ANGELES (AP) — Driverless cars will be tested in California for the first time without a person behind a steering wheel under new rules that state regulators approved Monday for the fast-developing technology.
+LOS ANGELES — Driverless cars will be tested in California for the first time without a person behind a steering wheel under new rules approved Feb.
+26 for the fast-developing technology.

 “I think this is a move that had to happen for California to stay competitive in this field,” said Nidhi Kalra, a Rand Corp. senior scientist who has been studying the issue for a decade.

-Although the technology is being developed in California, companies such as Waymo have already been testing in other states such as neighboring Arizona because requiring a human driver limits the kind of car that can be tested, she said.
+Although the technology is being developed in California, companies such as Waymo have already been testing in other states because requiring a human driver limits the kind of car that can be tested, she said.

 Most Read Stories

 “You can’t test what true, full autonomy looks like” unless there’s no driver at all, Kalra said.
-“To be able to test it right in your backyard is a really big deal.”
+“To be able to test it right in your backyard is a really big deal,” she said.

 But the advocacy group Consumer Watchdog slammed the new rules, claiming autonomous cars have not yet been proven safe enough to be deployed without a human backup driver.

-“It will be just like playing a video game, except lives will be at stake,” said John Simpson, the group’s privacy and technology project director.
+“It will be just like playing a video game, except lives will be at stake,” said the group’s director, John Simpson.

-Fifty companies already have permits to test on public roads and highways in California, a prime proving ground given its size as the most populous state, its clout as the nation’s biggest car market and its longtime role as a cultural trendsetter.
+Fifty companies already have permits to do some sort of testing in California, a prime proving ground given its size as the most populous state, its clout as the nation’s biggest car market and its longtime role as a cultural trendsetter.

 The vehicles will no longer need to have drivers inside during tests, but people will still be in charge.
 Under the regulations, driverless cars being tested on public roads must have a remote operator monitoring at all times, ready to take over as needed.
 The remote operator must also be able to communicate with police as well as any passengers in the event of an accident.